hahndorf/Test-WebSite/README.md

 # Test-WebSite
-A collection of PowerShell scripts to test an IIS website for the most common setup problems.
+A PowerShell script to test an IIS website for the most common setup problems.

 ### Description

 You should run this when you are having a problem with your site setup on IIS.
-After checking a few things the script calls a page on your site, if not a http status of 200, it checks the IIS logs for that request to get the substatus code.
+After checking a few things the script calls a page on your site, if it doesn't return an http status of 200, it tries to find out more about the problem.
-It then tries to suggest various things to fix the problem.
+It also tries to suggest various things to fix the problem.

 I often answer questions about IIS on [serverfault.com](http://serverfault.com), [stackoverflow.com](http://stackoverflow.com/) or [forums.iis.com](http://forums.iis.net/) and often people provide very little information about their problem.
 Nearly always it would be helpful to know the sub-status code and people should try a few common troubleshooting things before asking a questions on these forums.